How do we use Gnangara groundwater?

 Perth's scheme water

-Gnangara groundwater provides at least 110 billion litres or 110 gigalitres (GL) a year for Perth’s scheme water supplied by the Water Corporation (enough water to meet the needs of over 800 000 people).
+Gnangara groundwater currently provides 111 billion litres or 111 gigalitres (GL) a year for Perth’s scheme water supplied by the Water Corporation (enough water to meet the needs of over 800,000 people).

 Horticulturalists and farmers take more than 60 GL of groundwater a year to irrigate locally grown vegetables and fruit.